cokeSchlumpf/alpakkeer/README.md

 * Prometheus Client to record application and stream metrics.
 Alpakkeer also provides custom FlowStages to argument your stream with Akka Streams specific metrics.
 [More Details ...](#)

-All components are made simply composable and accessible via an easy to use Java* DSL.
+All components are made simply composable and accessible via an easy to use DSL for Java or Scala.
 Most components can also be easily replaced with different implementations or extended with custom logic.

-<sup>\* Alpakkeer is intended to be used with Java.
-Although not intended, the DSL can be used with Scala 2.13 as well, Scala 2.12 is not supported.
-An adapted Scala DSL is not planned yet.</sup>

 ## Use Cases